9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 Furthermore, you don’t leave a thick root face because nickel rods cannot penetrate deep.
 Therefore, the root face should be no more than half the root gap.

-For thickness greater than 1/2″, it’s recommended to use joints that require less weld metal and spread the shrinkage stress more evenly.
+For thickness greater than 1/2″, it’s recommended to use joints that require less weld metal to spread the shrinkage stress more evenly.
 This way, you save money since nickel rods are very expensive, and you lower the cracking risk.

 A double-V groove is excellent if you can weld both sides.